Instant Pot Beef Stew – Fast and Tasty!

 • Olive oil: Or another neutral cooking oil to sear the meat and sauté the veg.

-• Seasonings: I used a simple combination of Italian seasoning, sea salt (or soy sauce for added umami), and black pepper.
+• Seasonings: I used a simple combination of homemade Italian seasoning, sea salt (or soy sauce for added umami), and black pepper.
 If preferred, use single herbs (like rosemary or thyme) instead of the Italian seasoning.

 • Cornstarch slurry: (Optional) Combining cornstarch (or arrowroot flour) and water creates a slurry to thicken the stew if needed.